mbridak/not1mm/README.md

 ## Changes of note

 - [23-4-21] Seems phrases were mp3, resaved as wav.
 Add PTT to flrig CAT.
 Added Select sound device.
 Reworked Configuration Settings dialog.
+Rerecorded phonetics.
 - [23-4-20] Added ARRL DX CW and SSB.
 Hid the 'Radio dots', cause they currently do nothing.
 Hid the CW speed combo box if it's not a CW contest.
 Added edit existing contest dialog.
 - [23-4-18] Added voice keying.
 Fixed a bunch of crashes.
 Added PTT to rigctld.
 - [23-4-15] Corrected tabstops on new contest screen.
 Changed project state to BETA.